XigmaNAS: Installation

-XigmaNAS is installable on almost any boot medium including LiveCD optionally with a small USB flash drive for config storage if necessary, both for x86-64 and x86-32 computer platforms up to version 10.3.
+XigmaNAS is installable on almost any boot medium including LiveCD, both for x86-64 and x86-32 computer platforms up to version 10.3.
 As of version 11.0, XigmaNAS no longer supports x86-32, but version 10.3 is still getting updates.
-XigmaNAS can be installed on Compact Flash, USB flash drive, SSD, hard drive or other bootable devices, and supports advanced formatted drives using 4 kB sectors.
-The software distribution is currently distributed as in ISO image (.iso, ~370 MB) or USB flash drive image (.img, ~320 MB) format, and in source form.
+XigmaNAS can be installed on Compact Flash, USB flash drives, SSD, hard drives or other bootable devices, and supports advanced formatted drives using 4 kB sectors.
+The software distribution is currently distributed in ISO image (.iso, approximately 370 MB), USB flash drive image (.img, approximately 320 MB) format, and in source form.

 Preferred embedded installation

-A special small footprint embedded image is also available (.img, ~150 MB).
+A special small footprint embedded image is also available (.img, approximately 150 MB).

 The preferred method is the embedded installation onto a USB stick, Compact Flash card (CF), or HDD/SSD, for which XigmaNAS was designed.
 The XigmaNAS OS will load into system memory, eliminating system writes to a drive except for configuration changes written to an archive.
-Flash devices are more energy efficient, and the updating process can be done by WebGUI in the browser, downloading and installing a new firmware image.
+Flash devices are more energy efficient and the updating process can be done by WebGUI in the browser, downloading and installing a new firmware image.

 History

 The original FreeNAS project derives from m0n0wall.

-The FreeNAS 0.7 branch was end-of-life'd in late 2011 after the FreeNAS name was legally acquired by iXsystems, Inc. Starting with version 8.x, new iXsystems developers rewrote FreeNAS and legacy FreeNAS 0.7 was no longer available for download.
+The FreeNAS 0.7 branch was end-of-life'd in late 2011 after the FreeNAS name was legally acquired by iXsystems, Inc. Starting with version 8.x, new iXsystems developers rewrote FreeNAS.
+Legacy FreeNAS 0.7 was no longer available for download.

 The legacy FreeNAS 0.7 code was unable to be developed any longer under the same name, and a name change was necessary.
 The founder of FreeNAS (Olivier Cochard-Labbé) donated the original FreeNAS source code to the NAS4Free project.
 With the support of the former developers, namely Daisuke Aoyama and Michael Zoon, it carries on the original FreeNAS code base.
-FreeNAS 8.x.y and up is a software fork of the original FreeNAS with a new rewritten code-base, continuing the old branded name.
-In 2018, the project applied for the XigmaNAS trademark in order to protect the brand prior to the release of v11.2.
+FreeNAS 8.x.y and up is a software fork of the original FreeNAS with a new rewritten code base, continuing the old branded name.
+In 2018, the project applied for the XigmaNAS trademark to protect the brand prior to the release of v11.2.